 The Jyotirlinga temples in India, are dedicated to Lord Shiva.
 It is believed that at these temples Lord Shiva appeared as a column of fire or the lingam of light.
 Dwadasa Jyotirlinga Stotra says there are 12 such Jyotirlingams in India, and that every devotee of Shiva must visit these temples.
 But what piques my curiosity is the progressive spiral shape around which these temples are situated.

 If you draw a line over the Jyotirlinga temples on India’s map then the final result is the shape of a conch shell or the Fibonacci pattern.
-Fibonacci pattern is a nature’s secret code, they say.
+This is also called the Pingala series as ancient Indian poet and mathematician Pingala is credited with the research on the conch shape pattern in nature.
+This pattern is a nature’s secret code, they say.
 Thanks to whoever drew this spiral in the picture.

 For beginners, Fibonacci numbers are a series of numbers in which each number is the sum of the two preceding number–1,1,2,3,5,8… and the next number in the series will b 5+8 and so on.
 You can continue adding number in this series till infinity.
 This mathematical pattern is graphically represented as a spiral.